Do you spend enough time outdoors?

 Their tagline “it pays to walk” is marketing gold.
 It’s a compelling sales pitch, that’s for sure.
 But does it hold up to any scrutiny?

 Is Sweatcoin legit?
-We’ll explore the pro’s and con’s in our Credit Signs Sweatcoin review.
+We’ll explore the pros and cons in this review.

 Sweatcoin Scam!
 Is Sweatcoin Legit?